No Win No Fee

 If you are considering making a referral or claim or are the responding party to referral or claim, contact Helix Law now on 01273 761990.

-The adjudication process was introduced with the UK Housing Grants, Construction and Regeneration Act of 1996, as an informal method of resolving construction disputes without the need to resort to expensive formal court procedures.
-However, since then adjudication has become more formalised, and parties must serve detailed submissions, expert reports and witness statements.
+The adjudication process was introduced with the UK Housing Grants, Construction and Regeneration Act of 1996, as a less formal and faster method of resolving disputes without the need to resort to expensive formal court procedures.
+However, increasingly construction adjudication has become more formalised, and parties must serve detailed submissions, expert reports, and witness statements.

-Despite its formalisation, construction adjudication is still a quick and cost-effective way to settle construction disputes.
-In normal procedures, the adjudicator’s decision is made within 28 days, unless all parties agree otherwise.
-A party can refer a single issue to the adjudicator, which can prevent responding parties from relying on a counterclaim.
+Despite its formalisation, construction adjudication is still a quick and cost-effective way to settle contract disputes.
+In normal procedures, a decision is made within 28 days, unless all parties agree otherwise.
+A party can refer a single issue to the adjudicator by issuing a notice of adjudication, which can prevent responding parties from relying on a counterclaim defence.